Netflix/falcor/documentation/router.md

 The genre list length route is easy because it only matches one path.
 Next let's try a route that can match multiple paths: "genrelist[{integers}].name".

+#### The "genrelist[{integers}].name" Route

-This route starts out much the same way as the last, by retrieving the user's genre list from the recommendation service.
+This route starts out much the same way as the previous one: by retrieving the user's genre list from the recommendation service.

 ~~~js
 var routes = [